 Tip #3: Shoot RAW + Edit in Lightroom

 The NEX shoots RAW, so take advantage of that.
-RAW is the highest quality format to capture your images in, and allows you to bring the best out of the image in post processing.
+RAW is the highest quality format to capture your images in, and allows you to bring the best out of the image in post processing (for a deeper explanation, read about why you should almost always shoot RAW)

 See, when you shoot RAW you’ll be able to take full advantage of Lightroom, which is seriously the best program for photo editing.
 It is super fast and easy to make adjustments to exposure, contrast, brightness and saturation.
 You can create perfect black and whites, custom colour toning, crop your images, reduce noise and sharpen.
 And more.
 Seriously.